 Author Guidelines for Articles in Thai

-To submit your manuscript to the ARTS, please follow the guidelines for online submission.
-First, visit the ARTS registration page and proceed with the step-by-step instructions for creating an account and uploading your files.
+To submit your manuscript to ARTS, please follow the guidelines for online submission.
+First, visit the ARTS registration page and follow the step-by-step instructions to create an account and upload your files.
 Please note that the manuscript source files used during the review process will also be required for further processing after acceptance.

-All correspondence regarding your submission, including the Editor's decision notification and requests for revision, will be conducted through email and your author's homepage.
-This online submission process eliminates the need for a physical paper trail, offering a more streamlined and efficient manuscript submission and review system.
+All correspondence regarding your submission, including the editor's decision notifications and revision requests, will be conducted via email and your author's homepage.
+This online submission process eliminates the need for a physical paper trail, offering a streamlined and efficient manuscript submission and review system.

 1. Policy and Submission of Manuscripts

-ARTS is a scholarly journal that follows a rigorous double-blind peer-review process.
-Published every four months, ARTS is an online open access journal, overseen by the Faculty of Arts at Silpakorn University.
-The journal is dedicated to publishing original and high-quality research articles, review articles, and book reviews in the fields of humanities, social sciences, fine arts, and any topics on Thai studies.
+ARTS is a scholarly journal that follows a rigorous double-blind peer review process.
+Published every four months, ARTS is an online open-access journal overseen by the Faculty of Arts at Silpakorn University.
+The journal is dedicated to publishing original, high-quality research articles, academic articles, and book reviews on language and literature, society and culture, fine arts, and other topics related to Thai studies.

 Once received, all papers will be subject to peer review by experts in the field.
-Every manuscript is assessed in a double-blinded review in which the author’s identity is not revealed to the reviewers.
-We aim to review all papers within 4-8 weeks and if accepted the paper will appear in the issue of the journal.
+Each manuscript undergoes a double-blinded review in which the author’s identity is not disclosed to the reviewers.
+We aim to review all submissions within 15-16 weeks.
+Accepted papers will be included in the appropriate issue of the journal.

 2. Manuscript Preparation